Olaaa30/printf/README.md

-This repository contains a smallscale of the printf function
+This repository contains a smallscale implementation of the printf function